 The orbital fracture involves a fracture of the eye socket.
 The orbit is made from bone that forms a socket for the eye to rest in.
 Most commonly, this fracture occurs when a large object strikes the eye, such as with a punch in the eye or a baseball to the eye.
 The weakest part of the orbit is the floor of the eye socket.
 This kind of fracture is known as a “blow out fracture” because the floor of the orbit is blown outward into the maxillary sinus.
 A blow out fracture may not need to be treated if there is no displacement of the eye itself.
 If the eye socket is blown out, the eye may sink back in the head and require surgery to correct.

-Cheek bone fractures are also called zygoma fractures.
-It involves the most prominent part of the face along with the nose and chin, and therefore gets struck often in altercations or motor vehicle accidents.
+Cheekbone fractures are also called zygoma fractures.
+It involves the most prominent part of the face along with the nose and chin and therefore gets struck often in altercations or motor vehicle accidents.
 The face will look lopsided if this fracture is displaced and so it may need surgery.
-It usually needs surgery if there is significant depression of the fracture or if there is involvement of the orbit as well.
+It usually needs surgery if there is a significant depression of the fracture or if there is the involvement of the orbit as well.